 Anderer pointed out some of the finer textural variations our test revealed.
 Some spaghetti cook completely even, with the same doneness on the outside as in the core of the noodle.
 Others developed a mushy, starchy exterior while remaining firm on the inside.
 In Anderer’s thinking, a soft outside and chewy inside help sauce adhere and add to the pleasure of the bite, but much of our staff (myself included) preferred a more homogeneous noodle.

 For me, the biggest takeaway is that no brand of pasta is going to keep you from making a good bowl of spaghetti.
 Ronzoni, probably the most budget-oriented contender, and the only noodle made in America, was solidly middle of the pack.
-I know I’m going to splurge on Martelli from time to time, particularly for a dish that relies on the flavor and starch of the noodle, like cacio e pepe.
-But after this taste test, I know I would rather have any old noodle carefully cooked with a delicious sauce.
+I know I'm going to splurge on Martelli from time to time, particularly for a dish that relies on the flavor and starch of the noodle, like cacio e pepe.
+But after this taste test, I know I would rather have any old noodles carefully cooked with a delicious sauce.

 You’ll often hear that American cooks are too devoted to their sauces.
 In Italy, the criticism goes, sauce is merely a condiment for the flavor of the noodle.
 But after this test, I’m convinced that’s wrong: most noodles you can buy at the grocery store are pretty good, and the sauce and cooking technique matter much more.
 But that’s probably an argument best left for another time.